My mantra as an accountant, for my clients?

 I’M JUST STARTING AS AN AUTHOR

 Congratulations!
-Your royalty income may be modest to start with, but (i) you need to register with HMR&C and make an annual return, and (ii) work out whether you owe tax and how much.
+Your royalty income may be modest to start with, but you potentially need to register with HMRC and make annual returns.
+This starts with the first royalties you earn.

 WHAT ABOUT NATIONAL INSURANCE?

 After your earnings reach a certain level, you will also be liable to pay National Insurance.
 This will be payable at different rates, depending on what profit you make on your self-employed income.

 Even if you don’t pay Income Tax on your self-employed income, it’s worth maintaining your NI contributions, as this will make sure you still qualify for a state pension and other health and job-related benefits.

 I’VE BEEN WRITING FOR YEARS AND NEVER BOTHERED BEFORE / NEED A CATCH-UP

 If you choose to deal with your own tax affairs, that’s great!

 If you choose to deal with your own tax affairs, but never have before – you should and legally must.